 No electrical equipment should be located beneath the Manometric Pump.
-Some water from the motility catheter is likely to drip down during the procedure.
+Some water from the manometric catheter is likely to drip down during the procedure.
 A danger of electric shock could result.

-Use only sterilized irrigation water in the water chamber.
+Only use distilled water in the water chamber.
 Never use tap water as it contains minerals which can cause blockages in tubing and/or can support bacterial growth.